Puppy Illness That Could Be Fatal

 We left the Veterinarian's office on Monday hoping to see some improvement in Tony.
 Though it was nice not getting chewed on by his sharp little teeth, it was disturbing to see how lethargic and disinterested he was acting.

 Tuesday night I slept downstairs, awakened hourly to find him waiting at the door to go outside.
 In spite of eating nothing for two days Tony continued to have diarrhea.
-He ran out, took care of business, then, ran back inside to his bed.
+He ran out, took care of business and ran back inside to his bed.

 The next morning I called the Vet for some anti-diarrhea medicine.